ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.10.5_1517, released 27 July 2018
 {: #1105_1517}

+The following table shows the changes that are included in the worker node fix pack 1.10.5_1517.
+{: shortdesc}

 <table summary="Changes that were made since version 1.10.3_1514">
 <caption>Changes since version 1.10.3_1514</caption>